 The research programs at the Stowers Institute focus on basic biomedical research in genetic model organisms as a way to understand how cells function and to decipher what goes wrong when they malfunction.
 Stowers investigators analyze how genes and proteins control virtually all biological processes; from cell division to cell differentiation; from processing smells to storing fat; from generating memories to regenerating missing body parts.

 As strong believers in endowment-based scientific research, the Stowers family endowed the institute with gifts totaling close to $2 billion.
 Their ultimate goal was to free scientists from the pressures of securing their own funding and allowing them to solely focus their talent and energy on scientific research.

-In addition to thriving research programs and continued growth, the Stowers Institute launched a new graduate training program in the fall of 2011.
-It is now accepting applications for the first class of the Graduate School of the Stowers Institute for Medical Research.
+In addition to thriving research programs and continued growth, the Stowers Institute launched a graduate training program in the fall of 2011.

 “The best solutions to problems are reached through the extraordinary power of teamwork.”

 - James E. Stowers, Jr.